 The ADA definition of disability and obesity

-According to a recent interview with the EEOC Commissioner, severe obesity that is 100% more than normal body weight is considered an impairment although he declined to draw specific lines at exactly where the EEOC will consider obesity to reach severity to become an impairment under the ADA.
+According to a recent interview with the EEOC Commissioner, severe obesity 100% more than normal body weight is an impairment.
+He declined to draw specific lines at exactly where the EEOC will consider obesity to reach severity to become an impairment under the ADA.
 Two years ago the EEOC sued a Texas employer who fired a 680-pound employee because he was morbidly obese.
 It’s pretty clear that is a lot of weight on the human frame and it would be difficult to breathe, walk and so forth.

 That could open the door to obesity-related disability discrimination suits at a weight far below 100% more than normal body weight.
 It’s unlikely an employer is going to regard an employee as morbidly obese at a few pounds overweight but maybe 40-50% over normal body weight could be different, especially if the employee has a small body frame.

-What this means for you
+What this means for workers

 For employers, it’s long past time to recognize that obesity can present liability under the ADA.
-Employers do not have to rubber stamp-approve all obesity-related accommodation requests but nor can employers automatically feed those requests into the shredder.
-They need to be considered appropriately like any other ADA accommodation request.
+Employers do not have to rubber stamp-approve all obesity-related accommodation requests; but nor can employers automatically feed those requests into the shredder.
+They need consideration like any other ADA accommodation request.

 Additionally, employers need to stay mindful of liability for disability-based harassment of employees and that includes severely obese employees.
 Stereotypes, derogatory comments and other weight-related content can form the basis for an obesity-related harassment or hostile work environment claim.